 Jesus didn't tell them, I never knew you, like in Mt.
 7:23, but instead I don’t know you.
 In other words, Jesus didn't say they were never a Christian, but that they once previously were!
 The I don't know you phrase implies they were once known (saved), but later lost their salvation.
 This is especially clear with the 10 Virgins teaching (Mt.
 25:1-13).

 The second Scripture typically misused by the never a Christian OSAS crowd for support is 1 John 2:19, which refers to people who did not believe Jesus was the Christ, as shown in 1 John 2:22:

 Who is the liar?
 It is the man who denies that Jesus is the Christ.
 Such a man is the antichrist—he denies the Father and the Son.

 Their doctrine clearly excluded them from being a Christian.
 They too had no evidence of saving grace since they denied Jesus was the Christ.

 To say a professing Christian who turns away from God to wickedness was never a Christian is also cited as an argument to conceal the license for immorality that the once saved always saved doctrine shows itself to be.
 When their doctrine gets exposed as the security in sin gospel by inferring there are Christian adulterers, Christian drunks, Christian thieves, etc., most proponents tend to mention their contradicting, inconsistent, double message with no Scriptural support—the never saved absurd argument.

-With some people, it has actually succeeded in confusing the issue enough to conceal the glaring wickedness and security-in-sin being taught through eternal security at other times.
+With some people, it has actually succeeded in confusing the issue enough to conceal the glaring wickedness and salvation security in sin being taught through eternal security at other times.

 There are well over 100 relevant Scriptures which refute the never saved argument.
 They only have 2 verses, which are both misused and misapplied.
 Which will you believe?